mmukul/DevOpsTrainingCourse/DevOpsTraining/Foundation_Training/README.md

 ## DevOps Training:

 ### Training Level
-- Foundation (Beginner) course with Practical Demo & Assignments (CLI & UI)
+- Foundation course with Practical Demo & Assignments (CLI & UI)

 ### Training Batch
-- Weekdays/Weekends
+- Weekdays/Weekends Batch

 ### Pre-requisites
 Learners should have a technical background with an understanding of Linux fundamentals